 Venisha lets the patients’ nursing staff dictate what she does.
 “I’m just there to comfort them,” she says.
 She also chooses her approach based on the health of the client.
 “I operate from their condition and mood,” she says.
 “I don’t force them to talk.
 I do some research on illnesses, diseases, and contraindications.
 Often, I use very light pressure—arms, legs, shoulders.
 They sit in their comfy chairs right in their own homes, and I adapt to their needs.
 I meet them where they’re at.”

 Venisha has also seen the emotional results of massage.
 “Some people are carrying heavy burdens, and a massage can make them feel a release, and they will talk and cry, and that’s a good thing,” she says.
 “It’s not good to hold that stuff in.
 I have a lot of empathy by nature, so if I can help them by listening and bearing some of that burden, I will.
 It’s important.”

 She’s also been met with responses from shocked (and grateful) family members who can’t believe she offers her services for free, but Venisha just flashes her trademark smile.
 “I feel like this is something God gave me,” she says.
 “Why not give my time away to people who need it?”

 Venisha encourages anyone thinking about volunteering to pursue it.
 “If you want to help someone, do it,” she says.
 “There are so many places that need help.”

 As for Venisha, she has found the right place for her to help.
 “This has been rewarding,” she says.
 “I know I’m supposed to be here.”

-To volunteer for Providence Hospice patients, or for any Providence community or service, click here, or go to www.VolunteerAtProvidence.com.
+To volunteer for Providence Hospice patients, or for any Providence community or service, go to www.VolunteerAtProvidence.com.

-You can also learn more about Providence Hospice by clicking here, or go to www.ProvidenceHospice.com.
+You can also learn more about Providence Hospice by visiting www.ProvidenceHospice.com.